Hihaheho/swon/crates/swon-schema/README.md

-# swon-json-schema
+# swon-schema

-JSON Schema compatibility for SWON (SWan Object Notation).
+Schema definition and validation for SWON (SWan Object Notation).

+This crate provides a schema system for SWON files, allowing for validation, type checking, and enhanced editor support.

 **This crate is still under development and published for name reservation purpose.**